node-usb/node-usb/Readme.md

 List of Interface objects for the interfaces of the default configuration of the device.

 ### .timeout
-Timeout in milliseconds to use for controlTransfer and endpoint transfers.
+Timeout in milliseconds to use for control transfers.

 ### .reset(callback(error))
 Performs a reset of the device.
 Callback is called when complete.